liu2g/liu2g.github.io/content/complex-sys/index.md

 This discussion is mostly about the two projects over the academic completion for the Complex Systems and Networks class.
 Both projects were finished in a group with [Wayne Stegner](https://github.com/stegnerw) and [Siddharth Barve](https://github.com/Siddharth-Barve).
 The detail about the class is explained in my [Spring 2021 Remark](../Discussion/spring-2021.md).
-More info about the projects is available at my [class-files repo](https://github.com/liu2z2/class-files/tree/main/spring2021-complex-sys).
+More info about the projects is available at my [school-files repo](https://github.com/liu2g/school-files/tree/main/spring2021-complex-sys).

 ### Emergent Segregating Cellular Model